Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Conclusion

 Regarding the detection ability, $\mathcal{A}$ and $\mathcal{E}$ channels are the best, outperforming other TDI combinations.
 In the remaining TDI combinations, the $X$ channel is excellent for detecting MBHB.
 For detecting SBBH with LISA and Taiji, the detection capabilities of $\alpha$ and $U$ channels are better, yet the $X$ channel is still the best with TianQin.
 When detecting SBBH of smaller masses, $E$ and $P$ channels with LISA and Taiji even surpass the $X$ channel, and the detection capabilities of $\zeta$ and $\mathcal{T}$ channels are also close to that of the $X$ channel.
 Moreover, if one link is damaged, the $U$ channel has the best detection ability.
+Overall, this work consolidates and clearly highlights the essential features of GW polarization sensitivity related to different detectors and TDI channels that were only implicitly contained in previous studies.

+For SGWB signals, the PLIS analysis for power-law backgrounds shows that the relative performance of different TDI combinations closely follows the trends inferred from the sensitivity curves, with the $X$ channel offering the best overall performance in most frequency ranges, while the $U$ channel becomes competitive in specific bands.
+For SGWBs generated by first-order PTs, the $X$ channel generally yields the highest SNR for LISA and Taiji across the parameter space considered.
+For TianQin, the $X$ channel is optimal at higher peak frequencies, whereas the $U$ channel provides improved sensitivity at lower peak frequencies.
+These results demonstrate that the optimal TDI choice for SGWB detection depends on both the spectral shape of the background and the frequency band.

 In future research, we plan to explore a range of TDI combinations to assess their impact on various GW signals, including different SGWB signals.
 By incorporating these diverse TDI techniques, we aim to enhance the thoroughness of our study and achieve more realistic, robust results.
 This expanded approach will not only provide a more comprehensive analysis of the detection capabilities of space-based GW detectors but also improve our ability to search for alternative polarization modes, offering a deeper test of GR.
-Ultimately, our research will contribute valuable insights into the performance of different TDI combinations and advancing the detection of GW across different detectors.
+Ultimately, our research will contribute valuable insights into the performance of different TDI combinations and advance the detection of GW across different detectors.